Lacrosse Goalie Equipment and Gear Guide

 There are many great pieces of gear.
 So just because I list one or two doesn't mean its the only good one.
 Just the one I prefer.

-Note: these are all affiliate links meaning I make a small commission if you decide to click the buttons and purchase.
+Note: some of these are affiliate links meaning I make a small commission if you decide to click the buttons and purchase.
 Commission or not, I honestly recommend all these pieces of gear and if you've gotten value out of Lax Goalie Rat, I'm grateful for your support!

 Lacrosse Goalie